mrrahulkrr/google-search-suggestions-using-react-components/README.md

 <summary>Implementation Files</summary>
 <br/>

-these files contain all implementations:
+use these files to see all implementations:

 - `src/components/GoogleSuggestions/index.js`
 - `src/components/GoogleSuggestions/index.css`